 - If your matter is on the list for 2 pm, you should be available until 5 pm.

-- Find a private space where you won’t be disturbed during your conference.
+- Find a private space, with a neutral background, where you won’t be disturbed during your conference.

 - Give yourself lots of time to calmly prepare before the conference begins.

 - Think about what you want to say and write it down so you can explain clearly why your matter is urgent or why you need the order you’re asking for.
 Make notes before the conference so you don't forget what you want to say.

 - Get all your papers ready in case you need to check them.
 Have a pen or pencil and plenty of paper or a notebook handy so you can make notes during the conference.